How many Foreign Companies in China?

 FDI flows in the time of the COVID-19 pandemic

-Conversely, China succeeded in halting pandemic spread.
+Conversely, China succeeded in halting the pandemic spread.
 Even though the FDI inflows from the US and Europe have dropped, the investment inflows have continued to increase from ASEAN countries.

 The new FDI reform comes out

 Based on the whole industry chain and low cost, China is an attractive market for foreign investors.
 In addition, China is the largest recipient in Asia and the leading investing country in terms of FDI outflows.
-The results show that the number of foreign-invested enterprises is keep on increasing in 2021.
+The results show that the number of foreign-invested enterprises will keep on increasing in 2021.

 Conclusion

-At present, although the foreign-invested companies are about less than 3% of Chinese companies, they have contributed nearly 50% of the amount of China’s foreign trade, also one-quarter of the output value and the profits of the Industrial Enterprises, one-fifth of the tax revenue.
+At present, although foreign-invested companies are less than 3% of Chinese companies, they have contributed nearly 50% of the amount of China’s foreign trade, one-quarter of the output value and the profits of the Industrial Enterprises, one-fifth of the tax revenue.
 According to the Municipal Commission of Commerce in Shanghai, a total of 767 multinational corporations have established regional headquarters in Shanghai by the end of December 2020.
 Today, Foreign-invested companies have become an important part of China’s economy and are also the foundation of global economic sustainable development.

 PLEASE SHARE THIS